 The staff provides supervision between the hours of 7:00 A.M. and 5:00 P.M.
 There are other times when the staff (coaches, moderators, etc.) will schedule activities, and for such occasions supervision will be provided only during the time of that activity.
 Parents are responsible for making arrangements regarding transportation and location for students to wait for rides.
-NO STUDENTS MAY REMAIN IN THE BUILDING UNLESS SUPERVISED BY A FACULTY MEMBER OR COACH.
+NO STUDENTS MAY REMAIN IN THE BUILDING and/or Athletic Fields UNLESS SUPERVISED BY A FACULTY MEMBER OR COACH.
+Unless previous note of permission has been provided to the advisor, coach or Administration.

 The school provides no supervision at the conclusion of early release days.
-No after school Alumni Hall access is available following early release days.
+No after school coverage is available following early release days.